alexpetros/unplannedobsolescence.com/content/blog/what-dynamic-typing-is-for.md

 These two positions are somewhat at odds.

-## Static Typing is Better For Maintainability
+## Static typing is better for maintainability

 Dynamically-typed languages encode less information.
 That's a problem for the person reading the code and trying to figure out what it does.